 Your divorce is now final.
 You made it through to the other side.
 You have settled on your co-parenting plan, divided your assets, crossed your T’s and dotted your I’s.
 Now what?
 For many, the end of a divorce can feel like a tragic loss.
-Life as you once knew it is over, it’s the end of a chapter, the end of an important life cycle.
+Life as you once knew it is over, it’s the end of a chapter and the end of an important part of your life.

 But life does go on even after divorce and, if you create it, life can be even better.
 If you take the time and effort to process and glean the lessons from this challenging period in your life, you can become a better, stronger, more actualized version of yourself.

 Below are five steps to creating a life you love after your divorce.